conneroisu/Auto-GPT-Obsidian/README.md

 ## Features

+#### Enable AutoGPT with guided generate ai to create automatically flashcards for studying. (similar to the [arcana plugin](https://github.com/evanaze/obsidian-asana-plugin), but automatically generated from your notes).
+#### Automate the filling out of boing but potentially impotant metadata in notes in the vault.
+#### Enable AutoGPT with commands to find and integrate unlinked or lost notes from your Obsidian Vault
+#### Enable AutoGPT with commands to house attached media files into a Folder Note similar to [Consistent Names](https://github.com/)
-- Provides various features that coinside with Obsidian Vault makdown standards and features
+#### Provides various features that coinside with Obsidian Vault makdown standards and features
-- Expand on or leave footnotes in you notes progrrammatically as autogpt or as commands from autogpt to futher discover an topic.
+#### Expand on or leave footnotes in you notes progrrammatically as autogpt or as commands from autogpt to futher discover an topic.
-- Create notes in Obsidian with Auto-GPT automatically
+#### Create notes in Obsidian with Auto-GPT automatically
-- Create flashcards in Obsidian with Auto-GPT automatically with the [Spaced Repetition Plugin](https://github.com/st3v3nmw/obsidian-spaced-repetition) for [Obsidian MD](https://obsidian.md/).
+#### Create flashcards in Obsidian with Auto-GPT automatically with the [Spaced Repetition Plugin](https://github.com/st3v3nmw/obsidian-spaced-repetition) for [Obsidian MD](https://obsidian.md/).
-- Use an (soon to be) Community Accepted Plugins for aiding in the syncing of your vault to this plugin, [git-gpt-sync](https://github.com/conneroisu/git-gpt-sync).
+#### Use an (soon to be) Community Accepted Plugins for aiding in the syncing of your vault to this plugin, [git-gpt-sync](https://github.com/conneroisu/git-gpt-sync).
-- Create notes in styled/templated markdown with Auto-GPT automatically
+#### Create notes in styled/templated markdown with Auto-GPT commands that feature guided generative ai programs.

 ## Prerequisites